 The Beacon’s House System is used to encourage hard work, good manners and resilience through healthy competition.
 Boys are placed in one of four houses in Year 3, with siblings joining the same house.
 The four houses are named after lighthouses – Cromer, Eddystone, Portland and Trinity.
 There are inter-house competitions in sports, debating, Design & Technology and general knowledge.
 The winning house members enjoy a house treat at the end of term, such as a pool party or film night.
 The houses are led by Year 8 boys and a House Master.
 House Assemblies take place every fortnight and involve team-building activities such as treasure hunts, quizzes and charity events.

 The School Council comprises representatives from each class who are chosen to represent the views of the boys.
 The School Council enables boys to raise issues and concerns and to suggest ideas for making improvements to our School, environment and local community.
 The boys take part in half-termly meetings, where they hold discussions and bring along their forms’ suggestion boxes.

 A new initiative at The Beacon is our mentoring system.
-Our Year 7 and 8 boys have the opportunity to extend their leadership skills by mentoring our younger boys in Lower School.
+Our Year 7 boys have the opportunity to extend their leadership skills by mentoring our younger boys in Lower School.
 The mentors organise games and discussions and offer support during break and lunch times.